 2P1 Materials Selection will be assessed by way of a poster but no marks will be awarded.
-As the first second-year practical, your lab notebook entries will assessed for formative reasons only.
+As the first second-year practical, your lab notebook entries will be assessed for formative reasons only.
+Your laboratory notebook entries will be summatively assessed for the other practical classes.